ajay-nishad25/React-GithubAPI/README.md

 Because the GitHub API has rate limits in place to prevent abuse and ensure fair usage.
 If you make too many requests in a short period of time, you may exceed the rate limit and receive a 403 error.

-"I haven't used a GitHub API access token 🙂, so please try again later if you encounter a 403 error."
+"I haven't used a GitHub API access token 🙂, so please try again later if you encounter a <span style="background-color: red">403 error.</span>"